rohanpadhye/blog/_posts/2019-11-09-International-Conference-Attendance.md

 **Locations 2011–2020**: USA (x7), Greece, Canada, Netherlands.

-OOPSLA is particularly bad at diversity in conference locations.
+OOPSLA appears particularly bad at diversity in conference locations.
 It has only been held outside of North America *twice* in its 35+ year history, the first one being in 2016!!

 However, the [OOPSLA 2017](https://2017.splashcon.org/track/splash-2017-OOPSLA#information-for-authors-of-accepted-papers), [OOPSLA 2018](https://conf.researchr.org/track/splash-2018/splash-2018-OOPSLA#Instructions) and [OOPSLA 2019](https://conf.researchr.org/track/splash-2019/splash-2019-oopsla#information-for-authors-of-accepted-papers) Call for Papers have made strong statements of support for international attendees.
 I quote the one from 2019 below (emphasis mine):